euqueme/framework-demo/README.md

 <!-- LIVE VERSION -->
 ## Live version

-You can see a project built with this framework here:  https://euqueme.github.io/framework-demo/
+You can see the clone here:  https://euqueme.github.io/framework-demo/

 <!-- CONTACT -->
 ## Contact